hadiyarajesh/flower/README.md

 **2. In Repository**
 <br>

 2.1.
-If you wants to fetch netwrok resources and cache into local database, use `networkBoundResource()` higher order function.
+If you want to fetch netwrok resources and cache into local database, use `networkBoundResource()` higher order function.
 It takes following functions as parameters

 - *fetchFromLocal* - It fetch data from local database
 - *shouldFetchFromRemote* - It decide whether network request should be made or use local data